 Best time to visit Waitomo

-Waitomo and the New Zealand North Island glow worm caves are great places to visit year-round.
+Waitomo and New Zealand's North Island glow worm caves are great places to visit year-round.
 However, the best time to visit the caves is autumn through to spring (October to April) as the caves can get quite cold in winter.

 On the final day of our Sweet North tour, we’ll explore the hidden depths of the Waitomo glowworm caves, marvelling at the limestone formations, crystal tapestries and thousands of glowworms that illuminate the cave system.